mikepenz/MaterialDrawer/README.md

 	transitive = true
 }
 ```

-##Upcoming
-- Simplify usage
-  - eliminate the requirement to set the fragment on-your-own (see the "How to use" instructions)
-- Some cleanup
-- Improved options for the drawer style itself

 ##How to use
 Here's a quick overview what you have to do within your application.